TDGCN-Based Mobile Multiuser Physical-Layer Authentication for EI-Enabled IIoT: TDGCN-Based Mobile Multiuser PLA

 Graph pooling is a pivotal component of GNNs, which is similar to the role of pooling operations in traditional neural networks.
 Its purpose is to diminish the graph's scale, decrease computational complexity, and distill crucial graph features.
 By aggregating nodes or subgraphs into higher-level representations, graph pooling operations enhance the model's comprehension of the graph's structure and content, thereby boosting its generalization ability \cite{liu2023graph}.

 As illustrated in Fig. \ref{pooling}, the cascade node clustering pooling module views graph pooling as a node clustering problem, where nodes are mapped into clusters, forming new nodes for the coarsened graph.
-The cluster assignment matrices predict node assignments in the $l$-th layer as

-where $f_{\mathrm{CA}}$ denotes the cluster assignment function.
+The cluster assignment matrices predict node assignments in the $l$-th layer as $\bm{C}^{l}=f_{\mathrm{CA}}(\bm{X}^l,\bm{A}^l)$, where $f_{\mathrm{CA}}$ denotes the cluster assignment function.
 Subsequently, new graphs with fewer nodes then are obtained as

 where $f_{\mathrm{GC}}$ symbolizes the graph coarsening function.